karlramberg/loupe/README.md

 ### `loupe sort -a`

 Sort is the command used to organize the files you've spent time naming.
 Properly named files will be moved to their respective directories: first by their class if present, then group, version, and finally subversion if present.
-Files that aren't properly named will be put into the base directory for you to deal with.
+Files that aren't properly named will be put into the base directory to fix.

-Note that Sort (and any other command that calls sort after it's used) will ignore any folder that starts with an underscore.
-This is essential for keeping auxillary files next to your photographs if you are working on a larger, more complex project.
-For example, in longterm photography projects where I need to deepdive on locations, people, art or writings, I will make a _research/ folder to hold all of this.
-Loupe won't touch it.

-Sort is meant to be run on folder with many many properlly named photographs.
-If a folder you attempt to sort is more than a third improperly named image files, a warning is given and the command stops.
+Sort is designed to run in a directory with many properlly named photographs.
+If a folder you attempt to sort is more than a third improperly named, a warning is given and a confirmation is needed.
 This is to avoid a mess in the base directory and protect against accidently running the command in the wrong folder.
 Do not point `-a` at your crusty chaotic working directory.

-### `loupe stats -a`

-WIP

-###  `loupe zip -a group version`

-WIP

 ### `loupe help`

 Help will print an abridged verson of this README and a link to the full one into your console.

+### Underscore directories

+Note that sort (and any other command that calls sort after it's used) will ignore any folder that starts with an underscore.
+This is essential for keeping auxillary files next to your photographs if you are working on a larger, more complex project.
+For example, in longterm photography projects where I need to deepdive on locations, people, art or writings, I will make a `_research/` folder to hold all of this.
+Loupe won't touch it.

-### Notes on flags
+### Flags

 `-w` is the flag to point an operation to a working directory.